idealab-isu/de-la-mo-v2/doc/index.rst

    Figure 1: Screenshot of CAD model loaded into ABAQUS.

-Figure 1 shows as screenshot of the example loaded into ABAQUS.
+Figure 1 shows a screenshot of the example loaded into ABAQUS.
 You can browse through
-the various ABAQUS parts, representing layers or layer fragment, and the corresponding instances in the assembly.
+the various ABAQUS parts, representing layers or layer fragments, and the corresponding instances in the assembly.
 You can also see the configured section (specified in abqparams_CFRP.py).
 You can see the interactions representing cohesive and contact models